 “Business practices, politics, and regulation will continue to shift to keep up with company and worker demand for more flexible work structure,” Eiss explained.
 “At ResultsResourcing, we recommend organizations make appropriate use of freelancers for the non-core work of the firm and hire professional contractors who are incorporated and run a true business.”

 “The real issue isn’t about whether to use freelancers.
 It’s about being clear on your business requirements upfront and then evaluating matches from a deep pool of quality freelance candidates.
 Just because you trust your neighbor does not mean that the freelancer he/she knows is the best fit for your company.
 Make the time investment to find and vet the best choices of freelance talent – or hire someone to help you source quality freelancers.
 That’s how you reap the true benefits of the gig economy and save money while reducing risk.”

-Has the Coronavirus impacted your business?
-Join us for our FREE webinar event, "Business Virtual: A Crash Course for Entrepreneurs" to discover key insights to help you pivot now and reinvent your business foundations to not only survive- but thrive.
+Register now to watch the replay of our FREE webinar event, "Business Virtual: A Crash Course for Entrepreneurs" to discover key insights to help you pivot now and reinvent your business foundations to not only survive - but thrive post-COVID.